 Connecting and inter-relating, as we play and navigate in the world, is one of my biggest passions and I consider myself quite fortunate that I spend my days exploring and journeying with people.
 In my experience, because we are often wounded in our early unhealthy relationships, it is through safe, grounded, and healthy relationships that we can heal.

 I gently, uniquely and safely journey with people using a variety of approaches, including using a modality I created called Matrix Integration.
-With nearly 20 years of experience with addiction, trauma, and somatic work, I will explore with you – locating and integrating emotional and/or physical blockages and ailments, energetic contractions, limiting beliefs, compulsions/addictions, unhealed wounds/trauma, false identities, and anything that is having a powerful influence on your life that you would like to explore.
+With over 25 years experience with addiction, trauma, and somatic work, we will explore together – locating and integrating emotional and/or physical blockages and ailments, energetic contractions, limiting beliefs, compulsions/addictions, unhealed wounds/trauma, false identities, and anything that is having a powerful influence on your life that you would like to explore.
 I am committed to following your lead and providing services that support your unique path.

-I am deeply respectful of all, regardless of gender, race, nationality, religion, criminal history, drug use, sexual orientation.
+I am a neurodivergent human, deeply respectful of all, regardless of gender, race, nationality, religion, criminal history, drug use, sexual orientation.
 You are important, and appreciated, whoever you are.